Last Updated on: 5th October 2023, 02:56 pm

 Without the shell, the entire skeletal structure would collapse.
-A tortoise without a shell is like a human without a skeleton; it can’t function or survive without one.
+A tortoise without a shell is like a human without a skeleton, as it can’t function or survive without one.

 Aside from the skeletal structure, the shell is a vital part of the capillary and nervous systems.